-This project does not reference a specific evidence-based practice; however, data associated with the performance indicators listed below will be collected and evaluated to determine the success of the project. - 1.
+This project does not reference a specific evidence-based practice; however, data associated with the performance indicators listed below will be collected and evaluated to determine the success of the project.
+Performance Indicators and Outcomes: - 1.
 Complete the construction of the site and be prepared for occupancy by March 2026. - 2.
 Transition 200 unsheltered individuals from encampments/streets to the Safe Stay Community per year.

+Women's Empowerment

+Project Number: HH-16

+Expenditure Category: 2-Negative Economic Impact/2.16-Long-Term Housing Security: Services for

+Unhoused Persons

+Impacted Community: Homeless Individuals and Families

+Funding Amount: \$3,000,000

+Project Status: In Progress

-Women's Empowerment Project Number: HH-16 Expenditure Category: 2-Negative Economic Impact/2.16-Long-Term Housing Security: Services for Unhoused Persons Impacted Community: Homeless Individuals and Families Funding Amount: \$3,000,000 Project Status: Not Started The purpose of this project is to assist the Women's Empowerment non-profit organization to provide temporary interim housing, rehousing supportive services, and prevention and intervention case management for up to 24-months to homeless women and their minor children through the Power Housing Project.
+The purpose of this project is to assist the Women's Empowerment non-profit organization to provide temporary interim housing, rehousing supportive services, and prevention and intervention case management for up to 24-months to homeless women and their minor children through the Power Housing Project.
 The program will support the household's ability to secure and/or maintain employment to increase household income, sustain a healthy family unit, develop self-sufficiency, and regain permanent housing.
 Women's Empowerment will lease approximately 24 cottages at the Arden Acres Mobile Home Park to support approximately 70 families and 160 of their children, from January 2023 to December 2026.
 The families will be eligible for the transitional housing opportunity following their completion of the Women's Empowerment programs, including the "Ready to Rent" program which is focused on providing education and training to support successful reentry into independent, permanent housing.
 Use of Evidence:

 This project does not reference a specific evidence-based practice; however, data associated with the performance indicators listed below will be collected and evaluated to determine the success of the project.
-Performance Indicators and Outcomes:
+Performance Indicators and Outcomes: 1.
+Enroll and support 24 households, at any given time, into Women's Empowerment's WE Empower Housing Program.

+2. Enroll all 24 households in the "Ready to Rent" training with the goal of participants successfully completing the 12-week course.

+3. Provide services to with the goal of participating households entering into independent, permanent, and sustainable housing.

+SLFRF Mandatory Performance Indicators: 4.
+Households receiving eviction prevention services.

+Project Roomkey Extension

+Project Number: HH-17

+Expenditure Category: 1-Public Health/1.7-Other COVID-19 Public Health Expenses

+Impacted Community: Homeless Individuals and Families

+Funding Amount: \$7,931,274

+Project Status: Complete

-- 1. Enroll and support 24 households, at any given time, into Women's Empowerment's WE Empower Housing Program. - 3.
-Enroll all 24 households in the "Ready to Rent" training with the goal of 80% successfully completing the 12-week course. - 4.
-Enroll all 24 households in employment supportive services and training with the goal of 90% exiting the program with employment. - 5.
-Provide services to with the goal of 80% of households entering into independent, permanent, and sustainable housing.
-SLFRF Mandatory Performance Indicators: - 6.
-Number households receiving eviction prevention services. - 7.
-Number of affordable housing units preserved or developed.
-Project Roomkey Extension Project Number: HH-17 Expenditure Category: 1-Public Health/1.7-Other COVID-19 Public Health Expenses Impacted Community: Homeless Individuals and Families Funding Amount: \$10,537,250 Project Status: In Progress This project will fund the continuation of Project Roomkey which is an emergency non-congregate shelter for vulnerable persons experiencing homelessness in an effort to improve health differences among this population and allow them to isolate/quarantine against the risks of COVID-19.
+This project funded the continuation of Project Roomkey which is an emergency non-congregate shelter for vulnerable persons experiencing homelessness provided in an effort to improve health differences among this population and allow them to isolate/quarantine against the risks of COVID-19.
 Homeless participants are generally older individuals with pre-existing health conditions which places them at greater risk of experiencing the adverse effects of COVID-19.

-The program offers shelter, meals, and case management with the goal of connecting participants to needed resources, health services, and more permanent housing solutions.
+The program offered shelter, meals, and case management with the goal of connecting participants to needed resources, health services, and more permanent housing solutions.
 Use of Evidence:

 This project does not reference a specific evidence-based practice; however, data associated with the performance indicators listed below will be collected and evaluated to determine the success of the project.

-1. Provide shelter for up to 223 shelter participants per quarter from October 1, 2022, to June 30, 2023.
+Performance Indicators and Outcomes: 1.
+Provide shelter for up to 223 shelter participants per quarter.

-2. Provide shelter, meals and support services for up to 223 shelter participants per quarter from July 1, 2023, to June 30, 2024.
-Number of Participants Served
+2. Provide shelter, meals and support services for up to 223 shelter participants per quarter from July 1, 2023, through the remainder of the project.